BlueflameDynamics/Powershell-Utilities/README.md

 The repository contains folders for each application.

-I've also included both a 32-bit \& 64-bit version of my PSRun3 Windows Powershell Host application, which provides a means of running Windows Powershell sceipts without a console window.
+I've also included both a 32-bit \& 64-bit version of my PSRun3 Windows Powershell Host application, which provides a means of running Windows Powershell scripts without a console window.
 For command syntax run:
 PSRun3.exe -help

 ## File Catalog: